zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Good functionality
+* Good starting direction for tests; push them further
+* Implementation is good but some spots would benefit from refactoring
+* Make sure you don't rely too much on mentors
+* Look for opportunities to test edge cases and integrations

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Functionality:
+* Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 ## Mary Beth Burch